okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 ### Maintenance token configuration and usage

 Other operations are low risk and may not require interactive authentication.
-For that reason, the Okta Devices SDK provides the silent user re-authentication method, `retrieveMaintenanceToken`.
-This method retrieves a maintenance access token for re-authentication that allows an application to silently perform the following operations:
+For that reason, the Okta Devices SDK provides the silent user reauthentication method, `retrieveMaintenanceToken`.
+This method retrieves a maintenance access token for reauthentication that allows an application to silently perform the following operations:

 * Request pending push challenges
 * Enable and disable CIBA capability for the push authenticator enrollment